lyes-mersel/megashop/docs/api.md

 - `PATCH  /api/admin/testimonials/{testimonialId}` - Update a testimonial (for admin)
 - `DELETE /api/admin/testimonials/{testimonialId}` - Delete a testimonial (for admin)

-### Analytics

-- `GET    /api/analytics` - Get analytics (for vendor and admin)
-- `POST   /api/analytics/cron` - An endpoint that should be triggered daily to generate analytics.

 ### Metadata

 - `GET    /api/metadata/categories` - Get all categories (admin|vendor) ✅